andreworba01/IAFP_2026_Competition/README.md

 # RiskForger Team
-## A Machine Learning Framework for Predicting Soil Listeria monocytogenes Presence in Agricultural Landscapes
+## A Food Safety–Focused Machine Learning Framework for Predicting Soil Listeria Presence and Risk Hotspots

 🥬 This repository contains an end-to-end, reproducible **machine learning pipeline** developed for the **IAFP AI Benchmarking Student Competition on Predictive Food Safety Models**.
 The project addresses the challenge theme: